Will Gluck

-Will Gluck (born November 7, 1978) is an American film director, film producer, screenwriter, songwriter, and composer.
+Will Gluck (born November 7, 1978) is an American filmmaker, songwriter, and composer.
+He is known for writing and directing films such as Easy A (2010), Friends with Benefits (2011), the Peter Rabbit films (2018–2021), and Anyone but You (2023).

 Life and career

 Gluck is the son of American academic and Japanologist Carol Gluck and architect Peter L. Gluck.
 He began his career as a television writer, working on such shows as Grosse Pointe, Luis and Andy Richter Controls the Universe.
 He co-created and produced the Fox series The Loop with Pam Brady.
 He then became a feature director and his first effort was the film Fired Up which was released on February 20, 2009.
 His next film was 2010's Easy A, starring Emma Stone, Thomas Haden Church, Patricia Clarkson, Stanley Tucci, Lisa Kudrow, and Penn Badgley among others, which he also rewrote and produced.
 It grossed $75 million worldwide and was nominated for a People's Choice Award, Golden Globe Award (for Stone), Critics Choice Award for Best Comedy (which it won), GLAAD award, A.C.E. award, among others.